KhondokerTanvirHossain/hello-sonar-qube/aws-setup-terraform/aws_sonarqube_guide.md

 set -e

-echo "🚀 Starting SonarQube AWS Deployment..."
+echo "🚀 Starting SonarQube AWS Deployment with ECR..."

-# Check if terraform is installed
+# Check prerequisites
+for cmd in terraform docker aws jq; do
-if ! command -v terraform &> /dev/null; then
+    if ! command -v $cmd &> /dev/null; then
-    echo "❌ Terraform is not installed.
-Please install it first." exit 1 fi
+        echo "❌ $cmd is not installed.
+Please install it first." exit 1
+    fi
+done

 # Check if AWS CLI is configured
 if ! aws sts get-caller-identity &> /dev/null; then